 Having effective training sessions and a dog that trusts you lies in large part in setting your dog up to be successful when you ask him to do something.
 For example, asking your dog to do a difficult trick and withholding rewards until he gets it right only increases the amount of frustration you both feel and decreases the amount of fun your dog has in trying to do what you ask.
 Instead, break a trick down into small, accomplishable pieces that your dog can build on, and reward your dog for each successfully completed step.

 Setting your dog up for success goes well beyond training and into every day life.
 Think about how your dog might view or react to a situation, and if it will be positive or negative.
 Take steps to reduce the possibility of negative consequences.
 For instance, don't leave the food bin unattended with the lid off and expect your dog not to dive in face first the second you leave the room.
 Or on a social level, don't push your dog to interact with another dog or person who he's clearly uncomfortable with, which could lead to a fight or a bite and a loss of trust in you to protect them.
+(And along those lines, read up on the 15 things humans do wrong at dog parks, which is all about trust.)

 Know your dog's preferences and limits well enough to determine what situations he can and can't handle.
 Then modify the situation the dog is in to be one that he'll handle with flying colors.
 Making the effort to help your dog have successful interactions with you and others will increase your dog's confidence as well as his trust in you as a strong and safe leader.